 Statement of Practical Treatment: Describes emergency first-aid measures.

 Directions for Use: Tells you the pests the product is registered to control, sites on which the product can be used, in what form the product is applied, how much to use, and when and where the product should be applied.
-For example, the insecticide Mycoblutanil is a fungicide that is labeled for applications to turfgrass and some ornamental plants; however, it is not labeled for use on vegetables.
+For example, Mycoblutanil is a fungicide that is labeled for applications to turfgrass and some ornamental plants; however, it is not labeled for use on vegetables.
 Be sure to get a product labeled for both the pest and the site you wish to treat.